karimarttila/clojure/webstore-demo/simple-server/README.md

 # Linting

 I used [clj-kondo](https://github.com/borkdude/clj-kondo) as a linter.
 There is a nice instruction [how to use clj-kondo with IntelliJ IDEA](https://github.com/borkdude/clj-kondo/blob/master/doc/editor-integration.md).
 With the IntelliJ integration clj-kondo is a really good tool you should use with IntelliJ + Cursive.
+There are good instructions also for [Emacs integration](https://github.com/borkdude/flycheck-clj-kondo).
+I tried clj-kondo also with Emacs and it was pretty easy to install and use.